Bishop Library has many resources that will assist faculty with their teaching and research.

 Bishop Library has an archival and special collections room that houses rare and historical items including books, documents, newspapers, magazines, films, photos, yearbooks and more.

 To view the digitized collection of archival materials, which includes items such as yearbooks, college catalogs, and the Valley magazine, go to the Internet Archives.

-To request access to materials in the archives, please contact the Access Services Librarian, Maureen Bentz.
+To request access to materials in the archives, please contact the Library Director, Maureen Bentz.